thavlik/machine-learning-portfolio/README.md

 # thavlik ML portfolio
-This is a repository of my personal machine learning projects.
+This is a repository of my personal deep learning projects.

 ## Experiments
 This repository was designed to showcase well-designed project structure.
 Configurations are defined in yaml files, which can be composed via the `base` directive to conveniently form derivative experiments with minimal boilerplate.
 An experiment can be run by passing the path to the input yaml as the `--config` flag to `src/main.py`: